derb12/pybaselines/README.rst

 Introduction
 ------------

-pybaselines provides many different algorithms for fitting baselines to data from experimental techniques such as Raman, FTIR, NMR, XRD, PIXE, etc. The aim of the project is to provide a semi-unified API to allow quickly testing and comparing multiple baseline algorithms to find the best one for a set of data.
+pybaselines provides many different baseline correction algorithms for fitting baselines to data from experimental techniques such as Raman, FTIR, NMR, XRD, PIXE, etc. The aim of the project is to provide a semi-unified API to allow quickly testing and comparing multiple baseline correction algorithms to find the best one for a set of data.

-pybaselines has 25+ baseline algorithms.
-Baseline fitting techniques are grouped accordingly (note: when a method is labelled as 'improved', that is the method's name, not editorialization):
+pybaselines has 25+ baseline correction algorithms.
+The algorithms are grouped accordingly (note: when a method is labelled as 'improved', that is the method's name, not editorialization):

-a) Polynomial (pybaselines.polynomial)
+a) Polynomial methods (pybaselines.polynomial)

     1) poly (Regular Polynomial)
     2) modpoly (Modified Polynomial)